 - Cash flow support for small and medium businesses

 - Support for sole traders

 What is the Job Keeper Payment Program in Australia

-Most businesses due to shut down of its operations are unable to maintain cash inflow and revenue generation, making it difficult to pay basic salaries to employees and other staff.
+Most businesses due to the shutdown of their operations are unable to maintain cash inflow and revenue generation, making it difficult to pay basic salaries to employees and other staff.
 Keeping this situation in mind, the Australian government has come up with the JobKeeper Payment Program.
 Under this program, businesses significantly impacted by the lockdown will be able to access a subsidy from the government in order to continue paying salaries to their employees.
-This assistance was a necessary aid to help businesses as well as employees.
+This assistance was necessary to aid to help businesses as well as employees.

 Understanding the JobKeeper Payment Program in Detail

 A business that is entitled to the JobKeeper payment will receive a fortnightly payment of $1500 per eligible employee from March 2020.
 The payment must have already been made to the employee in full.
 The payment provides the equivalent of 70% of the national median wage.
 In addition, a business may be entitled to the JobKeeper payment only if the business owner or a nominated owner is available to receive the payment, regardless of whether the business has eligible employees or not.